Metastatic pleural tumorTumor - metastatic pleural

 Metastatic pleural tumor is a type of cancer that has spread from another organ to the thin membrane (pleura) surrounding the lungs.

-The blood and lymph systems can carry cancer cells to other organs in the body, where they can produce new growths or tumors.
-The spread of cancer cells to other parts of the body occurs in 20-40% of patients who are dying of cancer.
+The blood and lymph systems can carry cancer cells to other organs in the body.
+There, they can produce new growths or tumors.

-Almost any type of cancer can spread to the lungs.
+Almost any type of cancer can spread to the lungs and involve the pleura.

 - Shortness of breath